kdemyanets/ccsystems/README.md

-# Hello, I'm Konstatntin Demyanets Romanovich :wave:
+# Hello, I'm Konstantin Demyanets Romanovich :wave:

 Software engineering student and aspiring software entrepreneur with a focus on modular software and clean code.